 My original plan was to review Sioux City as a destination—what to see, do, and experience within the tri-state area’s city limits.
 Because we were so crammed for time, however, I’ll just include some highlights of the entire trip, from DIA to SUX (though it doesn’t entirely suck).

-Denver International Airport: This is my favorite airport in the business.
-Even though it’s covered in eccentric and somewhat fearful art, and sometimes birds hang out in the terminals, DIA is a wonderful place.
+This is my favorite airport in the business.
+Even though it’s covered in eccentric and somewhat fearful art, and sometimes birds hang out in the terminals, Denver‘s international airport is a wonderful place.
 There’s lots of food and drink options (TCBY is my pre-flight ritual, even at 6 a.m.), tons of outlets, and a buzzing of excitement as passengers eagerly await their trips.

 ***We would not, however, recommend Frontier Airlines.
 Beware of baggage fees, and plan accordingly.